ddnimara/KTH_Projects/Artificial Intelligence/Duck Hunt/AnotherReadme.md

 In the end, we created two lists of HMM models:
 - The first contained a movement predicting HMM for each bird in the instance
-- The second contained an HMM for predicting species.
+- The second contained HMMs for predicting species.
 The information from one environment carried over to the next.

 In the end, my implementation managed to accumulate ~408 (there was some variance, depending on the initialization) points on the [Duck Hunt](https://kth.kattis.com/problems/kth.ai.duckhunt) minigame.